350 - 950 nm

 EOS features versatile and user-friendly LabVIEW based software for instrument control and data acquisition.
 The software allows for full experiment automation, so no input from the user is required for the whole experiment duration.

-Some research areas where HELIOS IR is useful are:
+Some research areas where EOS is useful are:

 Photophysics